kinow/kinoshita.eti.br/_posts/2018-08-04-creating-a-docker-container-to-run-as-a-command.md

 ---
-title: Creating a Docker container to run as a command
-time: '22:00:36'
-author: kinow
+date: 2018-08-04 22:00:36 +1300
+layout: post
 tags:
 - cylc
 - docker
 - opensource
+title: Creating a Docker container to run as a command
 ---

 For the past two weeks at work I have been assigned to work on PHP projects.
 Though I used